Package deals are the simplest answe

 Like most tripods in this category, the Element Traveller large comes with a bag that you’ll probably end up discarding.

 And it’s a drawstring bag with a thick cord, so it would cut into your bear after a while.
 There’s not much advantage to using a dedicated bag, as contrasting to just tucking the tripod into or attaching it onto a bag you’re previously likely using in your travels.

 Also great: Vanguard Veo 2 GO 265HAB

-With a collapsed length of 16 inches and a weight of 3.33 pounds, the Vanguard Veo 2 GO 265HAB is a slight smaller and lighter than the Manfrotto Element Traveller Big, except the Veo offers no bubble levels—the Element Traveller Big comes among two—and for maximum height it relies on an extendable center column, which doesn’t sense as stable as the Manfrotto’s single shaft center column.
+With a collapsed length of 16 inches and a weight of 3.33 pounds, the Vanguard Veo 2 GO 265HAB is a slightly smaller and lighter than the Manfrotto Element Traveller Big, except the Veo, offers no bubble levels—the Element Traveller Big comes among two—and for maximum height, it relies on an extendable center column, which doesn’t sense as stable as the Manfrotto’s single shaft center column.

 The ball head has two uniquely shaped knobs—they seem a bit like commas—to control the pan and ball locks.
 That added bit of purchase on each knob feels almost luxurious and would be obliging for people with larger hands.

 similar to the Manfrotto Element Traveller Big, the Vanguard Veo 2 GO has an Arca-Swiss–style mount that too employs a small handle to attach it to your camera—it’s a tiny feature, except a real lifesaver if you can’t find a coin or an Allen wrench to mount the plate.